FabioDefilippo/fdsec/README.md

 # fdsec
 Tool to improve security in Windows!

+## WARNING:
+<strong>THIS TOOL SHUTDOWN YOUR SYSTEM IMMEDIATELY WHEN IT FIND A INFECTION BEHAVIOUR.</strong>

 ## What is it?
 These tools help You check for a malware infection through common behaviors!